 Cholera riots occurred in Russia and England (1831) and Germany (1893) when the people rebelled against strict government isolation (quarantines) and burial rules.
 In 2008, cholera riots broke out in Zimbabwe as police tried to disperse people who tried to withdraw funds from banks and were protesting because of the collapse of the health system that began with a cholera outbreak.
 Similar but less violent public protests have occurred when yellow fever, typhoid fever, and tuberculosis quarantines have been enforced by health authorities.

-Multiple outbreaks worldwide continue into the 21st century with outbreaks in India, Iran, Vietnam, and several African countries occurring over the last 10 years (some recent outbreaks occurred in Haiti and Nigeria in 2010-2011, and Cuba in 2016).
 Why is cholera history repeating itself?
-The answer can be traced back to Dr. Snow's studies that show a source (water or occasionally food) contaminated with V. cholerae can easily and rapidly transmit the cholera-causing bacteria to many people.
-Until safe water and food is available to all humans, it is likely that cholera outbreaks will continue to happen.
+The answer can be traced back to Dr. Snow's studies that show a source (water-borne or occasionally food) contaminated with V. cholerae can easily and rapidly transmit the cholera-causing bacteria to many people.
+Until safe, clean water and food is available to all humans, it is likely that cholera outbreaks will continue to happen.

 What are cholera symptoms and signs?

-The symptoms and signs of cholera are a watery diarrhea that often contains flecks of whitish material (mucus and some gastrointestinal lining [epithelial] cells) that are about the size of pieces of rice.
+The symptoms and signs of cholera-related disease are a watery diarrhea that often contains flecks of whitish material (mucus and some gastrointestinal lining [epithelial] cells) that are about the size of pieces of rice.
 The diarrhea is termed "rice-water stool" (See figure 1) and smells "fishy."
-Although many bacterial infections may cause diarrhea, the volume of diarrhea can be enormous; high levels of diarrheal fluid such as 250 cc per kg or about 10 to 18 liters over 24 hours for a 154-pound adult can occur.
+Although many bacterial infections may cause diarrhea, the volume of diarrhea with cholera can be enormous; high levels of diarrheal fluid, such as 250 cc per kg or about 10 to 18 liters over 24 hours for a 154-pound adult, can occur.
 People may go on to develop one or more of the following symptoms and signs:

 - Watery diarrhea (sometimes in large volumes)